 Some of the rights that employees have include:

 - The right to be paid fair wages for the work being performed

 - The right to a safe work environment that is free from dangerous conditions

 - The right to a safe work environment that is free of discrimination and harassment

 - The right to not be retaliated against

 There are a large number of laws and regulations that employers must follow, and more often than not, they rely on lawyers who focus on employment law in order to assist them.
-Vice versa, employees need to ensure that labor laws are being enforced and abided by.
+Vice versa, employees need to ensure that labor laws are being enforced and abided by – nobody wants to work in a hostile work environment.
 Many employees turn to employment lawyers in order to check if their employer has violated any laws and ensure their rights are being upheld.

 If you’re unsure of whether or not your employer has violated your rights, don’t hesitate to reach out to our team.
 Our attorneys have years of experience to help determine if your work situation meets the eligibility requirements for California’s employment law violations.

 Our team frequently handles cases involving the following types of violations:

 Discrimination or Harassment